 Please click on a profile below to expand:

-Louise continues to be involved in media projects, most recently Raw Television’s Conviction series for BBC.
+Louise continues to be involved in casework investigations, chairs the Inside Justice expert Advisory Panel and acts as a spokesperson as well as on media projects, most recently Raw Television’s Conviction series for BBC.

 Damian is a former New Scotland Yard senior detective and specialised during his career in homicide investigation and serious and organised crime.
 He is nationally qualified PIP3 homicide senior investigating officer and associate assessor with the College of Policing and has taught and lectured in policing, law and criminology in the UK and abroad.